Reds

 Important Team Events

-The creation of the Red Stockings created a domino effect in baseball, and more teams began to be created in the late 1880s.
+The creation of the Red Stockings created a domino effect in baseball, and more teams were created in the late 1880s after that.
 They are one of the pioneer teams of the game.

-In the 1970’s Cincinnati Reds were called the “Big Red Machine” as they featured an impressive lineup.
+In the 1970’s Cincinnati Reds had the nickname of the “Big Red Machine” as they featured an impressive lineup.
 Although the historic team was only able to win two championships, the World Series victories came in back-to-back seasons.

 The Best Reds Players

 Joe Morgan may be the best second baseman to ever play the game.
-Morgan finished his Reds career with a superb .303/.388/.554 line to go along with over 150 home runs and over 160 stolen bases.
+Morgan finished his Reds career with a superb .303/.388/.554 line to go along with over 150 home runs and over 160 stolen bases, according to some Cincinnati Reds stats.

 Frank Robinson spent 1956-1965 as a member of the Reds.
 The slugger hit over .300 with the team while clubbing 324 home runs.
 He established himself as one of the most feared power hitters during his time in Cincinnati.

-Johnny Bench was a longtime Red who wore the uniform from 1967-1983.
-Bench is widely regarded as one of the best catchers of all time.
+Johnny Bench was also a longtime Red who wore the uniform from 1967-1983.
+Some people consider Bench as one of the best catchers of all time.
 He hit just under 400 home runs with the Reds, finishing with 389.
 He also slugged over .470.
 Bench was a solid defensive catcher who could consistently throw opposing base stealers out as well.

 Top Coaches